Serves pregnant women and children 0-3 years old.

 Click on a topic below to explore more details.

 The Early Head Start Center Based program offers respite and quality child care to pregnant mothers and children up to age three.
 The center operates with a ratio of four children to each teacher.
 Each teacher is trained in early child development to offer the highest standard of care.
-The North Center cares for children Monday through Friday from 8:00 am until 2:00 pm.
-The South Center cares for children Monday through Friday from 8:00 am until 2:00 pm.
-The services are free to families that qualify.
+Logan has two Early Head Start Centers location at 670 W 400 S and 1300 N 200 E Suite 102.
+Each center runs Monday through Friday 8:00 am to 2:00 pm.
 If you feel your child would benefit from this program please complete an application.

 Home Based Program